ryan-mcclue/unsw/comp3222/week1.md

 multilevel realisation might lower cost with more gates but yield a higher propagation delay

-don't include input inverters in min-cost calculation
+don't include input inverters in min-cost calculation (as many inputs have inverters 'for free')

 a multiplexer could just a be an AND gate